by Rotageek on 9 February 2021

 With fitting rooms closed since the start of 2020, H&M’s own innovation lab H&Mbeyond has partnered with NeXR Technologies to develop an alternative to the in-store experience.
 A virtual fitting room will allow customers to try clothing on their own personalised avatars.

-Set to pilot in summer, the AR technology will enable shoppers to sample products without moving a muscle.
+Set to pilot in summer, the AR retail technology will enable shoppers to sample products without moving a muscle.
 After taking a scan of their bodies, users will receive an exact digital image of themselves in the app to which they can assign various styles and outfits.

 H&M’s retail tech innovation aims to not only improve the digital shopping experience but to have a positive impact on returns behaviour and aid purchase decisions.

 Concept stores have long been a trend in retail however Boots’ latest transformation has set the bar for high street health and beauty.
-The flagship Covent Garden store is a reimagined design combining innovative retail experiences with heightened technologies.
+The flagship Covent Garden store is a reimagined design combining innovative in-store retail experiences with heightened technologies.

 More than 300 brands can be discovered among the ‘Beauty and Wellness Halls’ where lower shelving, digital screens and express pickup lanes have enhanced navigation.
 Sustainability is also a top consideration.
 A beauty kitchen encourages interaction with refillable toiletries and prescription collection lockers, encouraging passing customers and faster footfall.